computerserf/nand2tetris/README.md

 ### Project 4: Machine Language ###

-Hitherto, every project entailed digital design.
+Hitherto, every project was digital design.
 This project is a preview of writing assembly language programs to motivate the architecture of the computer.
 Introduced here are the Hack assembler and the CPU simulator.

 ### Other projects ###